fnproject/fn/docs/lambda/README.md

 # Lambda everywhere

-Lambda support for FN enables you to take your AWS Lambda functions and run them anywhere.
+Lambda support for Fn enables you to take your AWS Lambda functions and run them anywhere.
 You should be able to take your code and run them without any changes.

 ## Creating Lambda Functions